upendrabhattarai/2023.11.01.CommandLineBasics/README.md

 <details>
   <summary> Command line tools</summary>

 There are so many tools especially when it comes to dealing with omics data you simply don't have any GUI options.
-To install and use those tools you must go through the command line interface.
-Some tools have more features and parameter options that are not available in their GUI version. eg. BLAST, for which many of the advanced functions are only accessible through the command line.
+To install and use these tools, you must rely on the command line interface.
+In many cases, the command line versions offer additional features and parameter options that are not present in their GUI versions.
+For example, BLAST provides advanced functions that can only be accessed through the command line.

 </details>